amywilson617/project_final3_wilson_amy/README.md

 * Upon click on hours of operation, a new text option is displayed

 ## Custom JQuery
-* Upon clicking on the footer, the background image of the footer changes by applying a class to it
+* Upon clicking on the footer on the home page, the background image of the footer changes by applying a class to it
 * Upon hovering over the figcaption the color changes by applying a class to it

 # Deductions
 * I reviewed the list of deductions for this project and in the syllabus.

 # Comments
 * This was a fun fun project!
-I understand JavaScript and JQuery now more than ever, and I am excited to add this to my portfolio.
+I understand JavaScript and JQuery now more than ever,and I am excited to add this to my portfolio.